zijun-zhao/deeplearning.ai/week1&2 Notes.md

 5. When implementing logistic regression, we keep w and b separately.

-6. Loss function is used to measure how good y hat is when the truth is y.
-Loss function applies to a single training sample.We want it to be convex such that GD works well.
+6. **Loss function** is used to measure how good y hat is when the truth is y.
+Loss function applies to a **single** training sample.We want it to be convex such that GD works well.

-7. Cost function measures how well you are doing on the entire dataset.
+7. **Cost functio**n measures how well you are doing on the **entire** dataset.
 It is the average over sum of all the loss function applying to each of the training samples.
 It is the cost of the parameters.
 During training the neural networks, we try to find w and b that minimizes J overall.

 8. Logistic regression can be viewed as a very small neural network.